anishdsk/SET/README.md

 # SET
-An attempt to better learn and understand Ruby fundamentals.
+Created in an attempt to better learn and understand Ruby fundamentals.

 STEPS to run this game: